How to Build a Lean Maintenance Strategy That Works

 Lean maintenance is all about maximizing efficiency while minimizing waste.
 Think of it as the Marie Kondo approach to maintenance – only what truly adds value stays.
 It’s about streamlining processes, optimizing resources, and ensuring that maintenance teams focus on what really matters: keeping operations running smoothly without unnecessary costs or downtime.

-Benefits of Lean Maintenance
+Key Benefits of a Lean Maintenance Strategy

 Adopting a lean maintenance strategy can bring a range of benefits, including: